Women are using the Great Resignation to negotiate raises or quit for better pay elsewhere

 Companies may soon have to be more forthcoming about their pay practices anyway.
 A number of states and cities are passing legislation that requires employers to list salary ranges on job ads or disclose pay ranges to employees who ask for it.

-As employers compete for talent, they're finding that simply saying they pay competitively doesn't mean anything unless they actually show the to back it up.
+As employers compete for talent, they're finding that simply saying they pay competitively doesn't mean anything unless they actually show the numbers to back it up.

 "Especially in such a worker-focused job market, it's a huge advantage for companies who embrace pay transparency and encourage people to talk about pay," Sullivan says.
 "There's a hunger among jobseekers and employees in finding companies that value, embrace and encourage salary transparency."